DavidCarrie/SecretGiftExchangeGenerator/README.md

         ...

     Note that these invalid assignments are one directional.
-To define a pairing where neither participant can gift to eachother, make 2 entries.
+To define a pairing where neither participant can gift to eachother make 2 entries.

     For example:
         ...